orfeotoolbox/OTB/Examples/README.txt

    * Make sure that the code is well documented, of consistent style, and always up-to-date with the current OTB code.

-The following is a list of subdirectories with a description of the code found in them.

-   * Installation - a very simple example to demonstrate compiling against the OTB libraries and configuring CMake.

-   * DataRepresentation - creating images and meshes; shows the basics of creating and executing the pipeline

-   * Iterators - iterating over images and meshes.

-   * IO - the basics of reading/writing data.

-   * Filtering - examples of image processing and mesh filters.

-   * FeatureExtraction - examples of low-level information extraction.

-   * ChangeDetection - detecting changes between pairs of images.

-   * Learning - Support Vector Machine examples.

-   * MultiScale - Multiscale examples.

-   * Classification - simple examples of image classification.

-   * Segmentation - a suite of basic segmentation examples.

-   * Visu - simple examples for image visualization.

-   * Fusion - Image fusion examples.

 To learn the software from these examples, you may wish to refer to the "ORFEO Toolbox Software Guide".